jenkinsci/violation-comments-to-stash-plugin/README.md

 Available in Jenkins [here](https://wiki.jenkins-ci.org/display/JENKINS/Violation+Comments+to+Bitbucket+Server+Plugin).

-### Notify Jenkins from Bitbucket Server
+## Notify Jenkins from Bitbucket Server

 * You may trigger with a [webhook](https://confluence.atlassian.com/bitbucketserver/managing-webhooks-in-bitbucket-server-938025878.html) in Bitbucket Server.
-And consume it with [Generic Webhook Trigger plugin](https://github.com/tomasbjerre/generic-webhook-trigger-plugin) to get the variables you need.
+And consume it with [Generic Webhook Trigger plugin](https://github.com/jenkinsci/generic-webhook-trigger-plugin) to get the variables you need.

 * Or, trigger with [Pull Request Notifier for Bitbucket Server](https://github.com/tomasbjerre/pull-request-notifier-for-bitbucket).
 It can supply any parameters and variables you may need.
 Here is an example URL. `http://localhost:8080/jenkins/job/builder/buildWithParameters?FROM=${PULL_REQUEST_FROM_HASH}&TO=${PULL_REQUEST_TO_HASH}&TOSLUG=${PULL_REQUEST_TO_REPO_SLUG}&TOREPO=${PULL_REQUEST_TO_HTTP_CLONE_URL}&FROMREPO=${PULL_REQUEST_FROM_HTTP_CLONE_URL}&ID=${PULL_REQUEST_ID}&PROJECT=${PULL_REQUEST_TO_REPO_PROJECT_KEY}`

+## Merge

-*You must perform the merge before build*.
+**You must perform the merge before build**.
 If you don't perform the merge, the reported violations will refer to other lines then those in the pull request.
 The merge can be done with a shell script like this.

 ```
 echo ---